Shazwazza/Smidge/README.md

 ##Work in progress

 I haven't had time to document all of the features and extensibility points just yet and some of them are not quite finished but all of the usages documented below work.
-Hopefully should be able to get an alpha out in the next couple of weeks.

 ##Usage